 Entry and exit

-Australian citizens travelling on an Australian passport, or Australian residents who hold a current Australian resident return visa, do not need a visa or permit to visit New Zealand.
-However, Australians with criminal convictions or who have been deported from any country are advised to contact the nearest
+If you are travelling on your Australian passport, or you hold a current Australian resident return visa, you don't need a visa or permit to visit New Zealand unless:

 High Commission or Consulate of New Zealand well in advance of travel for advice on visa requirements.

-High Commission or Consulate of New Zealand well in advance of travel, or consult the
+High Commission or Consulate of New Zealand or the

 New Zealand has strict quarantine regulations and instant fines are issued for failing to declare items for quarantine on arrival.

-Australian citizens who hold dual Australian and New Zealand citizenship should use a current Australian passport to enter or leave Australia.
+Australian citizens who hold dual Australian and New Zealand citizenship should use a current Australian passport to enter and leave Australia.